Wuhan is on a slow path back to normality after 76-day coronavirus lockdown - KVIA

 Checkpoints were set up across the city to stop people leaving their homes, apart from short trips for medicine and groceries.

-Some of these conditions are now familiar to millions of people around the world who have since been requested, or ordered, to stay at home to help stop the spread of Covid-19.
+Some of these conditions are now familiar to millions of people across Asia, North America and Europe who have since been requested, or ordered, to stay at home to help stop the spread of Covid-19.

 But just as Wuhan’s lockdown predicted the path for hundreds of cities around the world, its reopening also offers a window into the difficult path ahead.